0xZ0F/Z0FCourse_ReverseEngineering/0x100-BinaryBasics/0x105-Operations.md

 </p>

 ### AND
-AND checks if both bits are 1 and if they are then the result is 1, if not the result is 0.
+**AND** checks if both bits are 1 and if they are the result is 1, if not the result is 0.
 * 1 AND 1 = 1
 * 1 AND 0 = 0
 * 0 AND 0 = 0